jss0218/Flutter-Newsfeed-App/README.md

   4. Start the application by running "flutter run" in the terminal.

 ## Where users can get help with your project
-If you encounter issues or have questions about the project, you can open an issue on the GitHub repository for bugs requests.
+If you encounter issues or have questions about the project, you can open an issue on the GitHub repository for bugs requests, or contact me directly for help.

 ## Who maintains and contributes to the project
 The Daily Discovery News Network is currently maintained by Jasraj Sidhu.
 Contributions to the project are welcome, please reach out.